Skip to content

 Parameter Name Parameter Type Required Description

-datakitUrl string Yes Local environment deployment (Datakit) reporting URL address, example: http://10.0.0.1:9529, port defaults to 9529, the device installing the SDK needs to be able to access this address.
-Note: Only one of datakitUrl and datawayUrl should be configured
+datakitUrl string Yes Local environment deployment (Datakit) reporting URL address, example: http://10.0.0.1:9529, default port 9529, the device installing the SDK must be able to access this address.
+Note: Choose either datakitUrl or datawayUrl

-datawayUrl string Yes Public Dataway reporting URL address, obtained from the [User Access Monitoring] application, example: https://open.dataway.url, the device installing the SDK needs to be able to access this address.
-Note: Only one of datakitUrl and datawayUrl should be configured
+datawayUrl string Yes Public Dataway reporting URL address, obtained from the [User Access Monitoring] application, example: https://open.dataway.url, the device installing the SDK must be able to access this address.
+Note: Choose either datakitUrl or datawayUrl

-clientToken string Yes Authentication token, needs to be used together with datawayUrl
+clientToken string Yes Authentication token, must be used with datawayUrl

 debug boolean No Set whether to allow printing Debug logs, default false

-env string No Environment, default prod, any character, it is recommended to use a single word, such as test, etc.
+env string No Environment, default prod, any character, recommended to use a single word, such as test etc.

-service string No Set the name of the business or service to which it belongs, default: df_rum_ios, df_rum_android
+service string No Set the name of the business or service, default: df_rum_ios, df_rum_android

 globalContext object No Add custom tags